ghostdogpr/caliban/README.md

 - a sealed trait with only case objects will be converted to an `ENUM`
 - a sealed trait with only case classes will be converted to a `UNION`

-**Important:** sealed traits containing both case objects and case classes are not supported, because GraphQL does not have a corresponding type.
-Also, union types are not supported as arguments.
+GraphQL does not support empty objects, so in case a sealed trait mixes case classes and case objects, a union type will be created and the case objects will have a "fake" field named `_` which is not queryable.

 ```scala
 sealed trait ORIGIN